heenamir/todolist/README.md

 # To-Do List

 A to-do list made with HTML, CSS and Express.js.
-Made this list to experiment and learn about EJS - templates and layouts, and how node modules work.
+I made this list to experiment and learn about EJS - templates and layouts, and how node modules work.

 ## How to run in your local server
 Clone this repository and save it locally.